 - Contact your Condo Board with your concerns.
 When you do so, be clear, concise, and state just the facts.
 Include the log of the offences and the attempts to speak with those involved.
 If you include the bylaws that you believe are being broken, please also include them.
 Please make sure that it is done in official correspondence that the Board accepts, such as email or a letter.
 Just talking to them about it won't be enough!
 Ask for a deadline as to when you will hear back from them as well.
 If a condo board receives numerous written complaints about a particular issue, they are far more likely to deal with it.
 If one person calls and verbally complains, but does not follow up, then the Board will be less inclined to do anything about it.

 - Contact the police.
 This is especially true if the noise is taking place between 11PM and 7AM , because there is a noise bylaw in place that the Police are able to enforce.
 It also strengthens any case you have with your condo board if you have an affidavit and report from the police on file.
 Use the same facts with the police that you have used with the condo board.
 Just the facts!
 They will be much more likely to be of assistance if you present a logical case!

 - Contact your Realtor - and get out of there!
 The reality of the situation is that sometimes people who live in close proximity to each other can make each other miserable if they don't get along.
 Who wants to live like that?
 No one.
 If you have gone through these other steps, and see that there are no other options available, it is probably in your best interests to call your local Realtor and get the unit up for sale.

-Noisy neighbors can take all of the fun out of the apartment living lifestyle - make sure you deal with them the right way!
+Noisy neighbors can take all of the fun out of the apartment living lifestyle - and at the end of the day there is only so much that you can do to help the situation.
+Make sure you deal with them the right way!